MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-sql-database-copy-activity.md

 ## Supported configuration

-For the configuration of each tab under copy activity, see the following sections respectively.
+For the configuration of each tab under copy activity, go to the following sections respectively.

 - [General](#general)
 - [Source](#source)